U2Rocks/mycitrus_interface_v4/README.md

 ## Final Comments and Notes

-- There is no screen switching capabilities in this early prototype
+- There is screenswitching in the current version but all the assets are static except the title
 - All infomation is premade in JSON data files